Where To Take Your Dance Routine For Vacation

 March 1, 2018

-They come to our parties and our outings, they dance, they meet others who share that passion for dancing.
-But there’s a big world out there.
-There’s no reason not to build your vacation around great places to show off the various dances you’ve been working on.
+Fred Astaire Dance Studio students work diligently to perfect their steps on the dance floor, to master the dances they learn – and have fun along the way.
+They come to our partice parties and our outings, they dance, they meet others who share that passion for dancing.
+But there’s a big world out there, and there’s no reason not to build your vacation around great places to show off the exciting ballroom dances you’ve been working on.

 Here a few suggestions for the dance adventure of your life and the chance to strut your FADS knowledge in an exciting, different locale: